- Daniel Kroening

 - Efficient Computation of Recurrence Diameters

-You should also read the license.
+You should also read the license (BSD 3-clause).

 Benchmarks